“Wind extinguishes a candle and energizes fire.”

 Back to the biology example to illustrate this recursive antifragility:

 - A multicellular organism, say a human, is antifragile if some of its unicelluar components are fragile

 - A tribe of humans is antifragile, if some humans are fragile.
 For our late ancestors, fragility here meant the vulnerability of getting killed.
-Killed by being eaten by a lion, or being abandoned by the tribe for physical weakness/injury/disease etc. But over time, this also included more mild forms of fragility like being ignored/punished for violating norms, or just being an asshole.
+Killed by being eaten by a lion, or being abandoned by the tribe for physical weakness/injury/disease etc. But over time, this also included more mild forms of fragility like being ignored or punished for violating social norms.

 - For a larger human society (where multiple tribes interact) to be antifragile, some tribes need to be fragile.
 Different tribes have certain norms and lifestyles.

 Also note that an antifragile whole requiring fragile components does not mean that all fragile components give an antifragile whole.
 All dogs are mammals, but not all mammals are dogs.

 Perhaps there are also ontological implications in this notion.
 From subatomic particles scaling up to galactic clusters with alternating degrees of antifragility and fragility at every network layer.
 Save this thought for another time…

 2.1.
 Modernity’s Obsession with Reducing Disorder